-- Leveraging reversal success
+- Leveraging surgical success rates

-- Medical expense deductions
+- Medical expense deductions on payments

-While traditional insurance does not cover the procedure, two supplemental maternity insurance plans will cover the objective: the hoped for normal childbirth.
+While traditional insurance does not cover the procedure, two supplemental plans will cover the objective: the hoped for normal childbirth.
 One stipulation is that the policies must begin prior to conception, which is not a problem for women considering the surgery.

 Follow a simple payment plan example to see how you can use supplemental insurance to help pay for your surgery.
-Doctors recommend that women allow their body to heal from the surgery for several weeks, and wait two menstrual cycles before attempting to get pregnant.
+Doctors recommend that women allow their body to heal from the surgery for several weeks, and wait for two menstrual cycles before attempting to get pregnant.

 - Monthly payment – $150